Depending on your network, it can cost up to £2 per day to use your phone in Spain. We review the best SIM cards for using your mobile phone in Spain.

 The easiest way to use your mobile phone in Spain is through international roaming on a UK-based SIM card.

-In the past, it was possible to use your UK SIM card at no extra cost when travelling to Spain.
-However, as a result of Brexit, some UK mobile networks have now introduced charges for using your phone in Europe.
-This means you might need to pay up to £2 per day to use your phone in Spain.
+As a result of the UK leaving the European Union, most of the major UK networks now charge you extra for using your phone in Europe.
+This means you might need to pay up to £2.29 per day to use your phone in Spain.

 Roaming Charges In Spain